 This routine helps encourage tissue flexibility in all directions, promoting more complete healing.

-Key Techniques: Cross-Fiber and Skin Rolling
+Essential Techniques: Cross-Fiber Friction and Skin Rolling

 As your scar heals, you can introduce techniques that specifically target adhesions, which are bands of scar tissue that can stick to underlying layers of muscle and fascia.
 Preventing these can reduce feelings of tightness and improve your overall mobility.